rayon-rs/rfcs/accepted/rfc0000-minimum-rustc.md

   chosen minimum will be at least one year old at the time we release any rayon crate requiring that.

-- Increases to our minimum supported Rust will also require a minor increase in the semantic version of rayon crates.
+- Increases to our minimum supported Rust will also require a new minor release in the semantic version of rayon crates, not just a patch release.

 # Motivation
 [motivation]: #motivation